Trailer connectors in North America: Introduction

-Heavy duty vehicles - SAE J560
+Heavy duty vehicles SAE J560

 Physical design according to standard ISO 1185 / SAE J560.

 The plug for SAE J560 is physically identical to the connector ISO 1185.
-The difference is that J560 indicates that the voltage must be 12V and that wire areas shall be larger due to the higher currents needed when using 12V compared to 24V.
-Some of the pins in the connector have also a slightly different function.
+The difference is that J560 indicates that the voltage must be 12 V and that wire areas shall be larger due to the higher currents needed when using 12 V compared to 24 V. Some of the pins in the connector have also a slightly different function.

 The functional differences are small, but the difference in voltage and current requirements makes the SAE J560 and ISO 1185 incompatible without the use of additional equipment in the form of voltage converters.
 It is also necessary to pay particular attention to pin 7.

 Note that the SAE J560 connector is not controlling the brakes.
 SAE J560 is typically used on heavy duty trucks and trailers with pneumatic brakes where only the power to the ABS unit and indication of braking by brake light signal is required.
 The brakes themselves are controlled using air pressure.

 SAE J560 was introduced in 1951, which means that older heavy duty vehicles (vintage) may have other connectors.

 The following supplementary information exists for the connector: